 Nothing is guaranteed, but WooCommerce makes it easy to test a free shipping offer, assess the results, and determine the mix of discounts and charges that’s optimal for your business.

 In addition to the shipping strategies we’ve listed here, a great hosting plan can be instrumental to growing your business.
-Fortunately, Liquid Web has you covered.
+Fortunately, Nexcess has you covered.

-Our Managed WooCommerce Hosting Plan is ideal for growing businesses.
+Our fully managed WooCommerce hosting plans are ideal for growing businesses.
 Specially designed to convert more sales, the plan is packed with cutting-edge technologies to reduce query load times and cart abandonment rates.
-Best of all, our plan arms you with more than 20 different performance tests so you’ll know you can accommodate tons of web traffic.